Tatze99/Laser_Simulation/README.md

 ### How to setup your own script

 - create a subfolder in the main directory
-- Create a new python file and load the needed functions in the following way
+- Create a new python file and load the needed classes and functions in the following way
 ```
+from LaserSim.crystal import Crystal
+from LaserSim.pump import Pump
 from LaserSim.seed import Seed
+from LaserSim.seed_CPA import Seed_CPA
-from LaserSim.pump import Pump
+from LaserSim.amplifier import Amplifier
 ```